bootleg-dev/blog/content/posts/attention-transformers.md

 Here, the $W$ matrices are learned parameters.
 Each head can learn to attend to different aspects of the input, allowing for a richer representation.

+**Why is this useful?**

-Why is this useful?
-Different heads can learn to focus on different aspects of the relationship between words.
-One head might learn to focus on syntactic relationships, while another might focus on semantic relationships.
+**Different heads can learn to focus on different aspects of the relationship between words**.
+One head might learn to focus on **syntactic relationships**, while another might focus on **semantic relationships**.
 This multi-faceted approach allows the model to capture a more nuanced understanding of the input.

 ### Types of Attention in Transformers

 1. **Encoder Self-Attention**: Each position in the encoder attends to all positions in the previous encoder layer.
 This allows each token to gather information from all other tokens in the input sequence.

 2. **Decoder Self-Attention**: Each position in the decoder attends to all previous positions in the decoder.
-This is made causal (masked) to prevent positions from attending to subsequent positions, which is necessary for autoregressive generation.
+This is made **causal (masked)** to prevent positions from attending to subsequent positions, which is necessary for autoregressive generation.

 3. **Encoder-Decoder Attention**: Each position in the decoder attends to all positions in the encoder.
 This allows the decoder to focus on relevant parts of the input sequence for each decoding step.